TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

             - We could have some preffixing system?
 Or a custom type like ReplicatedFloat?
 Hard to say
             - How about using "local"/global semantics for this?
 So a "local x" global would NOT be replicated, but a classic global "x" would.

-- Move blunaz to tools so it doesn't confuse people

-- make it clear you don't have to use mouse4/5 to advance through the level?
-    - Say "(Optional) "?

 - fix editor panning in windowed mode

 - watch out when including cpp-httplib as it takes a lot to compile